wing5wong/artisan-whs-static/source/_courses/SOCE.md

 **Assessment:**

-Regular formative and summative assessments, including a range of inquiries and an end of year examination.
+Regular formative and summative assessments, including a range of inquiries and an end of year examination (tbc).